Prajapdh/EECE3093C-cookiecutter/docs/tutorials/tutorial2.rst

 Create a Cookiecutter From Scratch
 ==================================

-In this tutorial, we are creating `cookiecutter-website-simple`, a cookiecutter for generating simple, bare-bones websites.
+In this tutorial, we will walk through the process of creating a Cookiecutter template named cookiecutter-website-simple.
+This template will be used to generate simple, bare-bones websites.

 Step 1: Name Your Cookiecutter
 ------------------------------